AchalJ/bb-dashboard-welcome/README.md

 #### How this works? ####

-*   Create a layout with Beaver Builder either in backend or front-end.
+*   Create a layout with Beaver Builder.
 *   Go to plugin settings and select the layout from dropdown for any user role.
 *   Save the setting.
 Done!